web-push-libs/web-push/README.md

 > **Note:** When calling `generateRequestDetails()` the payload argument does not *need* to be defined, passing in null will return no body and
-> exclude any unnesscary headers.
+> exclude any unnecessary headers.
 > Headers related to the GCM API Key and / or VAPID keys will be included
 > if supplied and required.